Ether-YiTseWu/GlobalVariablesFinder/README.md

 # GlobalVariablesFinder
+Use

+1. python shell
-Use python shell and ctags command line tool to list all the global variables in the .c files
+2. ctags command line tool

+to list all the global variables in the .c and .h files

 ## Usage
 ### Environment